May 1, 2023

 Azure AD maintains activity and audit logs that track changes made to various objects and configurations.
 While these logs can help investigate incidents, they are not a backup solution and cannot restore the previous state of your tenant.

 Using PowerShell scripts to securely back up your Azure AD tenant configurations involves exporting the data to a file format like CSV or JSON and storing the files in a secure location.
-The following is a step-by-step process for achieving this:

 • Install the AzureAD or Microsoft Graph PowerShell module.